abenaoboateng/abenaoboateng/README.md

 ---

 ## 🚀 Projects & Achievements

+**Equitable AI for Dermatology**[Project Link](https://github.com/Shahed4/AJL-Team-SPF)
+Description: Developed an inclusive AI model to classify 21 skin conditions across diverse skin tones, addressing bias in dermatology.
+Used data augmentation, transfer learning, and fairness analysis (Fairlearn) to improve model performance for all demographics.

+Impact: Contributed to more equitable healthcare AI by improving diagnostic accuracy across underrepresented skin tones.
 ### 🩺 **Enhancing Roo Chatbot** (Planned Parenthood Collaboration)
 - Developed a model to detect and classify errors in Roo’s responses for improving real-time performance and effectiveness.
 - Leveraged **Word2Vec embeddings** and **NLP techniques** to enhance sexual health literacy for teens.